 Cavities can be incredibly painful for your child, and in many cases will lead to tooth decay and childhood periodontal disease if untreated.
-Our experienced dentists at Wasatch Gentle Dental can help you prevent cavities from developing in your child’s mouth.
-To learn more about cavity prevention in Murray, Utah, and schedule your child’s appointment with Dr. Andrew Smith and Dr. Jason Wareham, call us today at 801-262-6661.
+Our experienced dentist at Wasatch Gentle Dental can help you prevent cavities from developing in your child’s mouth.
+To learn more about cavity prevention in Murray, Utah, and schedule your child’s appointment with Dr. Andrew Smith, call us today at 801-262-6661.

 Cavities are the result of prolonged or regular exposure to sugars and carbohydrates.
 Sugars and carbohydrates collect on and around the teeth, forming a sticky film (plaque), which ingests the sugar particles and emits a harmful acid.

 While primary teeth will eventually fall out, they fulfill several important functions, and should be well cared-for.
 Children should brush at least twice a day and floss at least once, and visit the dentist for biannual cleanings and exams to ensure that their teeth remain healthy and free from cavities or other damaging dental conditions.

 Common signs of cavities include:

 - Heightened sensitivity to hot or cold foods

 - Nighttime waking and crying

 There are several steps you can take at home to prevent your child from developing cavities.
 We recommend that you:

 - Provide your child with a balanced, nutritious diet.
 Avoid sugary and starchy foods and drinks.